The Wasp Factory

-The Wasp Factory is written from a first person perspective, told by 16-year-old Francis Cauldhame ("Frank"), describing his childhood and all that remains of it.
+The Wasp Factory is written from a first person perspective, told by 17-year-old Francis Cauldhame ("Frank"), describing his childhood and all that remains of it.
 Frank observes many shamanistic rituals of his own invention, and it is soon revealed that Frank killed three children before he reached the age of ten himself.

 The book sold well, but was greeted with a mixture of acclaim and criticism, due to its gruesome depiction of violence.
-The Irish Times called it "a work of unparalleled depravity."
+The Irish Times called it "a work of unparalleled depravity".

 Plot

-The story is told from the perspective of 16-year-old Frank Cauldhame.
+The story is told from the perspective of 17-year-old Frank Cauldhame.
 Frank lives with his father on a small island in rural Scotland, and he has not seen his mother in many years.
 There is no official record of his birth, meaning his existence is largely unknown.

 Frank occupies his time with rituals, building dams, and maintaining an array of weapons (a small catapult, pipe bombs, and a crude flamethrower) for killing small animals around the island.
 He takes long walks to patrol the island and occasionally gets drunk with his only friend, a dwarf.
 Otherwise, Frank has almost no contact with the outside world.
 He's haunted by the memory of a dog attack during his youth, which resulted in the loss of his genitalia.
 He resents others for his impotence, particularly women.
-This is in part due to the mauling coinciding with the last time he saw his mother, who had come back to give birth to his younger brother, leaving immediately after.
+This is in part due to the mauling coinciding with the last time he saw his mother, who had come back to give birth to his younger brother, and left immediately afterward.

-Frank's older brother, Eric, escapes from a psychiatric institution, having been arrested some years prior for arson and terrorizing the local children by force-feeding them live maggots.
+Frank's older brother, Eric, escapes from a psychiatric institution, having been arrested some years prior for arson and terrorising the local children by force-feeding them live maggots.
 Eric often calls him from a pay-phone to inform Frank of his progress back to the island.
 Eric is extremely erratic; their conversations end badly, with Eric exploding in fits of rage.
 However, it's clear Frank loves his brother.

 The Wasp Factory is a mechanism invented by Frank, consisting of a huge clock face, salvaged from the local dump, encased in a glass box.
 Behind each of the 12 numerals is a trap that leads to a different ritual death (such as burning, crushing, or drowning in Frank's urine) for the wasp that Frank puts into it via the hole at the centre.
 Frank believes the death "chosen" by the wasp predicts something about the future.
 The Factory is in the house's loft, which Frank's father cannot access because of a leg injury.
 There are also “Sacrifice Poles” constructed by Frank.
-The corpses of animals, such as mice that he has killed, are placed onto the poles for the purpose of attracting birds which will fly away and alert Frank of anybody approaching the island.
+The corpses of animals, such as mice that he has killed, are placed onto the poles for the purpose of attracting birds which will fly away and alert Frank to anybody approaching the island.